Edgar-Donk/tkinter.ttk.style/README.md

 information as numpy arrays.
 For the small sizes we are using the advantages of numpy are not so obvios, therefore I will be using a different function.
 ```
-def LerpColour(c1,c2,t): # suitable for RGB
+def LerpColourRGB(c1,c2,t): # suitable for RGB
     return (int(c1[0]+(c2[0]-c1[0])*t),int(c1[1]+(c2[1]-c1[1])*t),
             int(c1[2]+(c2[2]-c1[2])*t))
 ```
 The function is similar to the numpy function, except that the rgb components are treated separately.
+We have also ensured that the result is an integer.
 The line gradient now becomes:-
 ```
 for i in range(steps):
     idraw.line([x0, y0+i, x0+wi, y0+i], fill=LerpColour(from_colour,to_colour,i/(steps-1))